10 predictions about the future of food from a dining disruptor

 Few industries have been more challenged by the spread of the coronavirus and the subsequent economic shutdown than the restaurant and hospitality business.
 Independent restaurants’ revenues plummeted by over 70% year over year in the last two weeks of March and still remain 60% lower on average than last year’s levels, according to a report by Compass Lexecon, one of the world’s leading economic consulting firms.
 In turn, a staggering 5.9 million restaurant jobs have vanished within a matter of weeks.
 These big shifts in social norms will force restaurants to change—but this is a sector of the economy that also is ripe for innovation.
 (I should know: seven years ago I launched Farmer’s Fridge to provide fresh and healthy food via vending machines, essentially creating a new kind of dining category when skeptics felt there were no new ideas in food distribution.)
 The combination of necessity and invention will produce a wave of big changes in the business.
-Here are my 10 predictions on what to expect in the next 5 years.
+Here are my 10 predictions on what to expect in the next five years.

 Food safety terminology will become part of the average customer’s lexicon.
 Businesses will be a lot more transparent about their food safety practices and customers will know the questions to ask.
 We’re already seeing lots of marketing touting heightened food safety practices—this will become the norm rather than the exception.
 Expect “Tell me about your food safety” to become the new “Is it organic?” for discerning consumers.

-- A less diverse food scene – in the short term
+2. A less diverse food scene—in the short-term

 The past 10-15 years have seen a culinary renaissance, especially in metropolitan hubs.
 Post-COVID, expect a return to a less diverse food scene, at least at first.
 Many customers will have to trim their food-away-from-home budgets out of necessity, and the economics of running under socially distant protocols won’t make sense for many eateries.
 The reason to be optimistic is that the past boom has created an amazing wealth of knowledge and talent that will seed the next wave of innovation and growth.